quandtm/quandtm.github.io/_posts/compiling-vulkan.md

 *Works for SDK version 1.0.3*

 A few weeks ago Vulkan 1.0 was released to the public, which marked the first time those outside of Khronos saw the API and SDK (provided by LunarG).
-If you have a relatively recent Ubuntu (or debian) OS install, or Windows, you can just download the SDK from the (Official Website)[http://vulkan.lunarg.com].
+If you have a relatively recent Ubuntu (or debian) OS install, or Windows, you can just download the SDK from the [Official Website](http://vulkan.lunarg.com).

 At Animal Logic we use an older version of CentOS that aligns with the VFX reference platform rather than the latest and greatest.
 This however means that our version of GLIBC is older than what you may find in more recent Ubuntu installs, which LunarG targetted for the Linux SDK.